mjrousos/MultiThreadedEFCoreSample/README.md

 (since every instance of the context retrieved from DI will be unique).

 ### Fix 2: Create DbContexts, as needed, from DI-delivered DbContextOptions
-A second option (which is similar to the last one) is to create DbContexts directly (using the DbContext constructor) instead of retrieving them from dependency injection.
-This is possible because the `DbContextOptions` needed to create a DbContext can be in dependency injection and will cause no threading issues if reused in parallel.
+A second option (which is similar to the first one) is to create DbContexts directly (using the DbContext constructor) instead of retrieving them via dependency injection.
+This is possible because the `DbContextOptions` needed to create a DbContext can be retrieved from the dependency injection container and will cause no threading issues if reused in parallel.

 Depending on the needs of the project, other (non-parallel) code paths can still retrieve DbContexts from DI or create them from options, as necessary.

-**Drawbacks:** If DbContexts are sometimes retrieveed from DI and sometimes created from options, there could be issues with dependencies sometimes sharing a context with a caller and other times not.
+**Drawbacks:** If DbContexts are sometimes retrieved from DI and sometimes created from options, there could be issues with dependencies sometimes sharing a context with a caller and other times not.
 If the DbContexts are always shared, this becomes similar to fix #1 except with explicit DbContext